 Day 8 Mudgee – Bathurst (Approx. 156 kms or 97 miles / 2.5 hours riding)

-Looking at the distance and riding time it might seem we are not doing much today.
-A lot of today will be off the motorcycles as we have some interesting towns to visit All were involved with gold mining and the gold rush.
-Those days as you will see have passed but there is still lots to see.
-Our accommodation for tonight is located on a motor racing track, well it’s sometimes a motor racing track, the rest of the time it is a public road.
+Looking at the distance and riding time, it might seem we are not doing much today.
+Today will be off the motorcycles as we have some interesting towns to visit.
+All were involved with gold mining and the gold rush.
+As you will see, those days have passed, but there is still lots to see.
+Located next to a motor racing track is our accommodation for tonight.
+Well, it’s sometimes a motor racing track; the rest of the time, it is a public road.
 We will do a lap or two of the Mt Panorama Road but be warned the speed limit on non race days is 60 kph aka 35 mph and it is enforced.
 (Meals: B)

 Day 9 Bathurst – Nowra (Approx. 352kms or 219 miles / 5 hours riding)